Who, What, and How We Represent Matters.

 • Number of vehicles involved.
 Accidents caused by drivers of big trucks have a higher chance of involving multiple vehicles.
 The longer it takes to slow down, the more chance there is of involving other trucks or passenger vehicles.

-• Seriousness of injury.
-Accidents involving larger vehicles or multiple vehicles also have increased risk of fatality.
+• The seriousness of injury.
+Accidents involving larger vehicles or multiple vehicles also have an increased risk of fatality.
 In 2019, 22 percent of passenger vehicle occupant deaths in multiple-vehicle crashes resulted from crashes with large trucks.

 • Complexity of trucking laws.
 At a minimum, commercial truck drivers are subject to the rules of the FMCSA, which regulates everything from vehicle markings to the number of hours a driver can be on the road.
 Even if a driver who caused an accident does not seem to have broken any obvious law, any driver or company not upholding safety regulations is likely going to find themselves facing a serious lawsuit.